matrix-org/synapse/README.rst

-Halp!!
+Help!!
 Synapse eats all my RAM!
 ===============================

 Synapse's architecture is quite RAM hungry currently - we deliberately